-While the school-wide approach could be the most effective in creating an asthma-friendly environment, it is important to have sufficient resources — a dedicated and diverse team, a supportive administration, and financial resources — in place.
-You will also need administration support and buy-in from key decision makers to help with implementation.
+While the school-wide approach could be the most effective in creating an asthma-friendly environment, it is important to have sufficient resources in place, including a dedicated and diverse team, and supportive administration.
+You will need administration support and buy-in from key decision makers to help with implementation.
 Do not worry if you do not have those right away — your team can educate key decision makers.

 Resources & Tools